back to top

 The eating culture of pho

-When in Rome, do as the Romans do.
-It is recommended that, if you are eating this dish in the North, you keep your bowl of pho as minimal and original as possible, which means minimizing the addition of hoisin sauce and blanched/fresh vegetables and herbs; if you are in the South, feel free to season until it pleases your palate.
+When in Hanoi, do as the Hanoians do!
+It is recommended that, if you are eating this dish in the North, you keep your bowl of pho as minimal and original as possible, which means minimizing the addition of hoisin sauce and blanched/fresh vegetables and herbs.
+If you are in the South, feel free to season until it pleases your palate.

 Go for the “special combo.”
 To have a complete experience with Vietnamese pho, we recommend you order a pho dac biet (or a special combo), which has all the available toppings you can try.
 Typically, there are rare eye-round steaks, beef brisket, beef flank, tendon, and meatballs.
 This will give you an overview of what pho is all about.